Iuliu Hațieganu: Establishing a Transylvanian Medical School and Tradition

-Along with Ion Goia, Iuliu Hațieganu gathered to desk outstanding specialists as Victor Papilian, Titu Vasiliu, Iacob Iacobovici, Constantin Ureche, Victor Babeș, Constantin Levaditi or Emil Racoviță.
-After the Second Vienna Award, Cluj clinics moved to Sibiu.
+along with Ion Goia, Iuliu Hațieganu gathered around him a group of outstanding specialists such as Victor Papilian, Titu Vasiliu, Iacob Iacobovici, Constantin Ureche, Victor Babeș, Constantin Levaditi or Emil Racoviță.
+Following the Second Vienna Award, the Cluj University Hospital had to be moved to Sibiu.
+Hațieganu thus established a prominent and prestigious medical school, which is still extant, and which now bears his name.

-Professor Hațieganu, whose name it bears today the University of Medicine and Pharmacy, was a rare example.
-But, the great merit of Hațieganu is that he has managed to create an exceptional teaching staff, who went on to date the value of Romanian medicine.
-Strong personality, he quickly coalesced a team, which was transformed into a professional team of elite, both at desks and in clinics.
-From own funds, Hațieganu established between 1930 and 1932 in Cluj a park for youth sports.
-Iuliu Hațieganu Sports Park, on the shore of Someș River and with an area of 25 ha, was dedicated to the memory of his only child, dead at only 8 years.
-Currently, it's named after its founder.
+In Cluj Hațieganu established and funded between 1930 and 1932 a youth sports park, the Iuliu Hațieganu Sports Park, on the shore of Someș River with an area of 25 ha.
+It was dedicated to the memory of his only child, who died at only 8 years of age.

 The communist period and involvement in politics

 With the establishment of communism, the new political situation affected both Hațieganu and his collaborators, many being dismissed under the pretext of so-called "popular judgments".
 Between April 29 and July 14, 1931, Iuliu Hațieganu was named Minister of State in Iorga Government.
 He was also appointed Minister of Health, but early resigned, inasmuch as it was rejected proposal to establish a portfolio of Physical Education.